jonathanrainer/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 As an Ambassador, you also gain the following:

-- Professional recognition for your expertise and contributions to the GraphQL community
+- Professional recognition for expertise and contributions to the GraphQL community
-- Network with other GraphQL leaders, both in your local community and online
+- Opportunities to network with other GraphQL leaders, both in your local community and online
-- Closer relationship with the GraphQL Foundation & project, including up-to-date news and insights on upcoming Specification edits and working group topics
+- A closer relationship with the GraphQL Foundation & project, including up-to-date news and insights on upcoming Specification edits and working group topics
-- Receive support, funding and mentoring from the GraphQL Foundation for hosting events, speaking and creating content
+- Support, funding and mentoring from the GraphQL Foundation for hosting events, speaking and creating content
-- Enjoy exclusive benefits and swag
+- Exclusive benefits and swag

 ### Ambassador Requirements

 - Knowledgeable about GraphQL and readily able to articulate those ideas
-- Be a model community member: Adhering to the Standards of Excellence especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
+- A model community member: adhering to the Standards of Excellence especially when critical of GraphQL or defending it against others' criticism; remaining respectful, constructive and fair
 - Do not come across to other community members as selling another product, service or agenda when acting as an Ambassador
 - Agree to have your face, name, chosen socials and other relevant information displayed on the "people"/"Ambassadors" webpage
-- Already participating in one or more of the Ambassador tasks outlined below
+- Already participate in one or more of the Ambassador tasks outlined below

 ### Ambassador Tasks